-The opportunity to name and adopt a whale is an incredibly special and memorable experience and we would love for you to have the honor of become a whale’s patron.
-It has been a delightful and meaningful experience for friends to name whales in honor or memory of loved ones, and when individuals, families and school classes have raised funds to name and adopt a whale they become connected with that animal for life!
-When you name and adopt a whale, that name becomes associated with the whale forever and your name is added to the whale’s ID records as your whale’s patron and human protector.
+The opportunity to name and adopt a whale is an incredibly special experience and we would love for you to have the honor of become a whale’s patron.
+When friends name whales in honor or memory of loved ones, and when individuals, families and school classes raise funds to name and adopt a whale they become connected with that animal for life!
+When you name a whale, that name becomes associated with the whale forever and your name is added to the whale’s ID records as your whale’s patron and human protector.

 For this incredible privilege, we ask for a minimum donation of $500; please contribute more if you can!
-Here’s your link to donate and adopt a whale through HappyWhale.
+Use the form below to get started.

 What to name your whale?

 Our favorite names are memorable, unique and relate to something visible on the tail of the whale.
 Think creatively — what do the patterns and shapes you see in the whale’s tail inspire?
 Avoid common names like ‘Nick’ or ‘Scar’; this name will be with the whale forever and we’ll always send you updates whenever we learn anything about your whale!

 When you adopt a whale through HappyWhale, you will receive automatic alerts when that whale is spotted again as it travels around the world.

 We also partner with Oceanic Society to offer symbolic whale adoptions, which help to support our research, education and community development work.
 50% of the adoption proceeds go directly to supporting our project and the other 50% support the work of Oceanic Society.